 They included slate tools ( 8000 to 1000 BCE), Anishinaabe baskets (1000 BCE-1000 CE), and Haudenosaunee graves (1000-1650) and post contact trade goods (e.g., brass ornament).
-This includes the oldest confirmed artifact from Toronto housed in the ROM collections, a slate projectile point with one barb broken.
+These objects included the oldest artifact ever found in Toronto which is now housed in the ROM collections, a slate projectile point with one barb broken.
 Many additional objects such as a bird amulet, axes, adzes, drills, scrapers, bone heads, an awl, and a pottery pipe were sold to the Dominion Museum in Ottawa.

 The history of the school itself dates back to it's founding in 1889 when we were known as Hamilton Street School.
 Hamilton Street School's students began attending in March of 1890 with 492 pupils enrolled and eight rooms.
 On January 5, 1904, the building was destroyed by fire.

-Children attended school in the Sunday school classrooms of neighbouring churches until the new school was built on our present site.
+Children attended school in the Sunday school classrooms of neighbouring churches until the new school was built.
 On March 17, 1904 the Board purchased new site on Broadview Avenue.
 On Dec 1, 1904 the name changed to “Queen Alexandra School” after the wife of King Edward VII.
 Queen Alexandra School was officially opened on December 1, 1905 and was named for the Queen of England at that time - Queen Alexandra.
 The old building, on Broadview Avenue, was built in 1905 and demolished in 1956.

 The "Queen Alexandra Annex" also housed Kâpapâmahchakwêw-Wandering Spirit School (formerly called First Nations School of Toronto) from 1989 until 2017 when they moved to their new site on Phin Avenue.
 The current "new" Queen Alexandra Middle School building was opened in 1957, and Queen Alexandra became a senior school.
 The corner stone contains a time capsule.
 The school celebrated their 100th Anniversary on April 29, 2006.

 A new wing was added in 1969, and in 1978 part of the north wing was converted for use by the Superintendents' Area 4 Office staff.
 In 1980, Area 5 Offices also moved into the school and in that summer the school yard was landscaped.
-In the early stages of our history, there were multiple grade arrangements for classes.
+There were multiple grade arrangements for classes in the early stages of our history.
 In 1959, Queen Alexandra became a strictly senior school with only grades 7 and 8.

 In 1969, we became a middle school with grades 6, 7, and 8.
-This was the first and only middle school in the former Toronto Board of Education.
+Queen A was the first and only middle school in the former Toronto Board of Education.
 When the Area 5 Offices closed, SEED North America's oldest public alternative secondary school moved from their YMHA site to the north wing of Queen Alexandra M.S.
 SEED is a small Grade 11 and 12 university level program that started in 1968 as a community-based summer program called (Summer of Experience, Exploration, and Discovery).
 On March 13, 2020 through a Ministerial Order , all publicly-funded schools in Ontario, including Queen Alexandra M.S., were physically closed to students during a pandemic as part of ongoing efforts to help slow the spread of coronavirus (COVID-19).
-During the pandemic, classes continued remotely (online) until June 29, 2020, and parents had the option of face-to-face or remote learning in September of 2020.
+During the pandemic, classes continued remotely (online) until June 29, 2020.
+The pandemic continued for the next couple of years with students alternating between in-person and remote learning.

 Principals of Queen Alexandra Public School